ModelCloud/GPTQModel/docs/tutorial/02-Advanced-Model-Loading-and-Best-Practice.md

 However, the default settings above may not meet many users' demands, for they want to have more control of model loading.

-Luckily, in AutoGPTQ, we provide some advanced arguments that users can tweak to manually config model loading strategy:
+Luckily, in GPTQModel, we provide some advanced arguments that users can tweak to manually config model loading strategy:
 - `max_memory`: an optional `List[Dict[Union[str, int], str]]` type argument, can be used both in `.from_pretrained` and `.from_quantized`.
 - `device_map`: an optional `Union[str, Dict[str, Union[int, str]]]` type argument, currently only be supported in `.from_quantized`.

-Before `auto-gptq`'s existence, there are many users have already used other popular tools such as [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) to quantize their model and saved with different name without `quantize_config.json` file introduced in previous chapter.
+Before `gptqmodel`'s existence, there are many users have already used other popular tools such as [GPTQ-for-LLaMa](https://github.com/qwopqwop200/GPTQ-for-LLaMa) to quantize their model and saved with different name without `quantize_config.json` file introduced in previous chapter.

 To address this, two more arguments were introduced in `.from_quantized` so that users can load quantized model with arbitrary names.
 - `quantize_config`: an optional `QuantizeConfig` type argument, can be used to match model file and initialize model incase `quantize_config.json` not in the directory where model is saved.